-The authors of BitBallot addressed the issue of peers that do not provide their initial aggregates before a given deadline t_d .
-They suggest that peers employ an empty placeholder aggregate for every aggregate missing after t_d .
-Though, with no global time, peers may act differently upon foreign aggregates that they receive close to t_d due to shifts of their local clock.
-Further, it is unclear how all peers in the same subtree can get a missing aggregate still before t_d that only one of them or a small subset acquired just before t_d .
+The authors of BitBallot addressed the issue of peers that do not provide their initial aggregates before a given deadline $t_d$ .
+They suggest that peers employ an empty placeholder aggregate for every aggregate missing after $t_d$ .
+Though, with no global time, peers may act differently upon foreign aggregates that they receive close to $t_d$ due to shifts of their local clock.
+Further, it is unclear how all peers in the same subtree can get a missing aggregate still before $t_d$ that only one of them or a small subset acquired just before $t_d$ .
 In consequence, different aggregates are computed for the same node N and subsequently for its ancestor nodes.
 Thefore, a new approach is developed that allows peers to converge to the identical aggregate of N.

-The aggregate container consisting of aggregate a and its ID h_a is extended by an initial aggregate counter c_a to (a, h_a, c_a) .
-The counter c_a denotes the number of included initial aggregates in a. $c{a_i} = 1$ for initial aggregates a_i .
-For computed aggregates a of internal nodes N, $c_a = \sum{\alpha} c{\alpha}$ with α a child aggregate of a.
-The counter c_a is a measure for the completeness of a.
-If c_a equals the number of descendant leaf nodes of N, a is called complete, otherwise incomplete.
+The aggregate container consisting of aggregate a and its ID $h_a$ is extended by an initial aggregate counter $c_a$ to $(a,h_a,c_a)$ .
+The counter $c_a$ denotes the number of included initial aggregates in a. $c{a_i} = 1$ for initial aggregates $a_i$ .
+For computed aggregates a of internal nodes a, a is a measure for the completeness of a.
+If a equals the number of descendant leaf nodes of a, a is called complete, otherwise incomplete.
 An initial aggregate is always complete per construction.